Elevenlabs AudioNative Player

 3. Excluding the remarketing group (negative retargeting) – e.g., when you don’t want remarketing ads to appear to people who have already downloaded some material

-To the question of whether it’s worth it, the answer is 3xtak.
-It’s a marketing obligation in today’s digital world.
+The answer to the question of whether it’s worth it is 3xtak.
+In today’s digital world, it’s a marketing obligation.

 How to run a remarketing campaign on Facebook?

-Creating a remarketing campaign itself is no different from standard Facebook Ads campaign creation.
-First, select the appropriate ad target on FB If you have already installed the FB pixel, all you need to do is prepare your audience groups (the people you want to reach with ads).
-Then you design ads for each of the selected groups in such a way that they meet your goals.
+Creating a remarketing campaign is no different from creating a standard Facebook Ads campaign.
+First, select the appropriate ad target on Facebook.
+If you have already installed the FB pixel, all you need to do is prepare your audience groups (the people you want to reach with ads).
+Then, design ads for each of the selected groups to meet your goals.

 Custom Audience Groups in Meta Ads